thegetty/quire-docs/content/docs-v1/v1-tutorial.md

 Here are some of the things you can do with Markdown:

-- Add italics to a phrase by surrounding it with asterisks: `*a phrase in italics*`.
+- Add italics to a word or phrase by surrounding it with single asterisks: `*a phrase in italics*`.
+- Add bold to a word or phrase by surrounding it with double asterisks: `**a phrase in bold**`.
 - Add a second-level heading by putting the text on it’s own line, preceded by two hashmarks: `## Heading 2`.
 - Add a link by putting the link text in square brackets followed by the URL in parentheses: `[click here](http://www.myurl.com)`.